remy/remysharp.com/public/drafts/jsbin-toxic-part-5.md

 I realised something important at the end of 2014, and it was the reason I decided to put development on JS Bin on hold: I need to love working on JS Bin.
 I didn't at the time.
 I was working on parts of JS Bin that was full of pressure, I started getting abuse for some of my work, and it was all a bit of a mess.

 Since starting these posts, I've released new features to JS Bin to all groups of users (anonymous, registered and pro) and have several JS Bin [blog posts](http://jsbin.com/blog) in the works.
+And before I bid you farewell, don't forget to support JS Bin: [go pro](https://jsbin.com/upgrade) or donate [regularly](https://gratipay.com/jsbin) or as a [one off](https://www.paypal.me/rem).

-**I've started to find my love for my project again.**
+As for me? **I've started to find my love for my project again.**

 ![Hack, learn, fix, teach](/images/jsbin-t-shirt.jpg)